Osmanthus

+Description

-Osmanthus range in size from shrubs to small trees, 2–12 m tall.
+Osmanthus range in size from shrubs to medium-sized trees, 2–12 m tall.
 The leaves are opposite, evergreen, and simple, with an entire, serrated or coarsely toothed margin.
 The flowers are produced in spring, summer or autumn, each flower being about 1 cm long, white, with a four-lobed tubular-based corolla ('petals').
 The flowers grow in small panicles, and in several species have a strong fragrance.
 The fruit is a small (10–15 mm), hard-skinned dark blue to purple drupe containing a single seed.

+Etymology

+The generic name Osmanthus is composed of two parts: the Greek words osma meaning smell or fragrance, and anthos meaning flower.